 Most people see a municipal test well and think “infrastructure.”
 I saw a perfectly good fishing hole

 Here I could chill out in the quiet, and there was no ice to scoop out of the hole.
-Now I knew there was no chance I was going to catch a fish, but sometimes fishing is about being outside, by yourself, with the look of doing something productive, when in fact all you really want is to drift away into a dream land of catching that monster fish that is so big it won’t come up through the hold in the ice, and just stares at you with those ghoulish fish eyes as if to say, if you want me you are going to have to jump in.
+Now I knew there was no chance I was going to catch a fish, but sometimes fishing is about being outside, by yourself, with the look of doing something productive, when in fact all you really want is to drift away into a dream land of catching that monster fish that is so big it won’t come up through the hole in the ice, and just stares at you with those ghoulish fish eyes as if to say, if you want me you are going to have to jump in.

 While my minnow did its thing, wiggling about trying to get off the hook, I started dreaming up the idea of getting a few buddies to join me.
 Beats driving all the way to Lake Champlain, what with all that city traffic, and the aforementioned noisy ice, this seemed like a great alternative.